Zukliod/inboxguardian/README.md

-Here’s the updated README file with a new section added for **Team Details** to showcase your team and their roles:

 ---

-# **InboxGuardian**
+# **InBoxGuardian**

 ### **Protect Your Focus, Prioritize Your Day**

-InboxGuardian is an AI-powered notification management app that helps you stay productive by prioritizing your notifications, enabling distraction-free Do Not Disturb (DND) modes, and syncing seamlessly across devices.
+InBoxGuardian is an AI-powered notification management app that helps you stay productive by prioritizing your notifications, enabling distraction-free Do Not Disturb (DND) modes, and syncing seamlessly across devices.
 Whether you're working, studying, or just need a break from interruptions, InboxGuardian ensures you only see what's important.

 ---